Showing posts with label Wisdom. Show all posts

 Later, the baseball organization held a meeting to review the altercation(s).
 I assume that witnesses told them what they perceived to have happened - maybe the umpire and coaches were provided an opportunity to tell "their side of the story."
 They decided that my son's coach was no longer allowed to coach in the league - he made the umpire cry.

 Do we have a comprehensive view or vantage over any situation that we participate in or witness?
-Our perspectives are based on how we view life, our past experiences, our bias, our personality, our perspectives, our feelings, the power of God worked out, the need to agree with or please other people . . . the list is endless.
+Our perspectives are based on how we view life, our past experiences, our bias, our personality, our perspectives, our feelings, the power of God worked out, the need to agree with or please other people . . . the list seems endless.

 Just for today...